 I oscillate between using classic monk fruit, brown monk fruit, erythritol and liquid stevia.

-I chose to use Swerve's powdered sweetener.
+I chose to use Besti’s powdered sweetener which is a blend of allulose and monk fruit.
 It is my new favorite!

 AND.... of course there is the sugar-free honey OR molasses.
 We already talked about molasses above, so rest assured that it only adds a small amount of sugar.